Family Man (Fleetwood Mac song): Release

-"Family Man" was released as a special limited edition box set comprising the 7" single, plus two prints by the artist Susan Young and Christine Tongue.
-The 12" single included several mixes of "Family Man", which were developed by Arthur Baker.
+"Family Man" was released as a special limited-edition box set comprising the 7-inch single, plus two prints by the artist Susan Young and Christine Tongue.
+The 12-inch single included several mixes of "Family Man", which were developed by Arthur Baker.
 One of those mixes, titled the "House Mix", reached number 29 on the Music Week Dance Singles Chart.
-In the United Kingdom, the 12" single was appended with "You and I, Part II", whereas the 12" inch single issued in the United States was a non-album song written by Buckingham titled "Down Endless Street", which also appeared as the B-side of the 7" single.
+In the United Kingdom, the 12-inch single was appended with "You and I, Part II", whereas the 12" inch single issued in the United States included a non-album song written by Buckingham titled "Down Endless Street", which also appeared as the B-side of the 7-inch single.

 "Family Man" entered the UK singles chart at number 91, which Music & Media labelled as a "rather disappointing" debut.
 During the song's fourth week on the UK singles chart, "Family Man" reached its peak position of No. 54.
 "Family Man" also received airplay in other European countries, including Germany, where it peaked at No. 29 in January 1988.
 That same month "Family Man" reached No. 19 on the European Airplay Top 50 chart published by Music & Media.

 In March 1988, "Family Man" was released as a single in non-European countries, including the United States.
 Radio & Records mentioned in its 8 April 1988 publication that 57 percent of reporting United States adult contemporary radio stations included "Family Man" in their rotation.
 The following month, "Family Man" peaked at No. 23 on the Billboard Adult Contemporary chart.

 "Family Man" is also included on the 2002 release The Very Best of Fleetwood Mac.
 While "Family Man" was not included on the physical release of 50 Years - Don't Stop, it does appear on the streaming service edition of the album, which substituted several songs from the Peter Green era for songs from Kiln House onwards.